pyx-project/pyx/manual/canvas.rst

    ``"jpeggray"`` might be available among others.
 See the output of ``gs --help`` and the ghostscript documentation for more information.

-   *resolution* specifies the resolution in dpi (dots per inch). *gscmd* is the command to be used to invoke ghostscript. *gsoptions* is an option string passed to the ghostscript interpreter. *textalphabits* and *graphicsalphabits* are convenient parameters to set the ``TextAlphaBits`` and ``GraphicsAlphaBits`` options of ghostscript.
-The addition of these options can be skipped by setting their values to ``None``. *ciecolor* adds the ``-dUseCIEColor`` flag to improve the CMYK to RGB color conversion. *input* can be either ``"eps"`` or ``"pdf"`` to select the input type to be passed to ghostscript (note slightly different features available in the different input types regarding e.g. :mod:`epsfile` inclusion and transparency).
+   *resolution* specifies the resolution in dpi (dots per inch). *gs* is the name of the ghostscript executable. *gsoptions* is a list of additional options passed to the ghostscript interpreter. *textalphabits* and *graphicsalphabits* are convenient parameters to set the ``TextAlphaBits`` and ``GraphicsAlphaBits`` options of ghostscript.
+The addition of these options can be skipped by setting their values to ``None``. *ciecolor* adds the ``-dUseCIEColor`` flag to improve the CMYK to RGB color conversion.
+   *input* can be either ``"eps"`` or ``"pdf"`` to select the input type to be passed to ghostscript (note slightly different features available in the different input types regarding e.g. :mod:`epsfile` inclusion and transparency).

    *kwargs* are passed to the :meth:`writeEPSfile` method (not counting the *file* parameter), which is used to generate the input for ghostscript.
 By that you